 Why am I telling you this?
 Because if your child’s sleep challenges have left you feeling depressed or unable to function then you’re not being self-indulgent or dramatic – you are, however, most likely sleep-deprived.

-I’m pretty sure that I read at least 47,000 books on how to perfectly raise my brand new small person (without a moment of stress, mess, self-doubt and absolutely, certainly, never, ever having to deal with a toddler lying on the floor of a supermarket screaming “chocolate biscuits…chocolate biscuits NOW!”) and so obviously I was aware that sleep would be somewhat elusive in the early months – everyone knows that.
+I’m pretty sure that I read at least 47,000 books on how to perfectly raise my brand new small person (without a moment of stress, mess, self-doubt and absolutely, certainly, never, ever having to deal with a toddler lying on the floor of a supermarket screaming “chocolate biscuits…chocolate biscuits NOW!”) and I was very aware that sleep may be somewhat elusive in the early months – everyone knows that.
 And I was feeling pretty smug when by around 8 weeks old my little human was sleeping for a good 7 hour chunk overnight.
 My research had paid off – I had parenting nailed…

 But then all of a sudden, I didn’t.
 Harry began waking – sometimes relatively briefly, other times for hours.
 I rocked him, we co-slept, but nothing worked.
 Naps were an even bigger challenge as he woke after 40 minutes, clearly still tired but resolutely opposed to returning to sleep.
 Harry was exhausted.
 I glossed over it at the time, but so was I.

-Good quality sleep is not an optional extra – our ability to function physically and emotionally depends on it.
+Sufficient sleep is not an optional extra – our ability to function physically and emotionally depends on it.
 We need it to be the best parents we can be – and we don’t have to choose; it is possible to be a parent and to sleep well!